KwatME/Rela.jl/system/Molecule/Mineral/Fe.md

 # "

-5g in the body: 3g used in the erythroid cells, 0.5g used in myoglobin, 1g stored in ferritin and hemosiderin, and 0.007g transported by transferrin
+5g in the body: 3g used in the erythroid cells, 0.5g used in myoglobin, 1g stored in ferritin and hemosiderin, and 0.007g transported by transferrin.

+# \

+Transferrin

+Transferrin Receptor

 # ^